Chapter 3 C++

 In the Introduction to Algorithms and Programming (IAP), we covered the basics of programming in C++.
 This course will build on that foundation.
-Although newer standards exist (C++20, C++23, C++26), we will use the C++17 standard throughout this course.
+Although several standards exist (C++17, C++20, C++23, C++26), we will use the C++23 standard throughout this course.
 C++11, C++14, and C++17 introduced several new features to the language and the Standard Template Library (STL).
 While these features may differ slightly from older versions, this will not significantly impact our course, but they do allow you to utilize some of the newer language features if you wish.

 The main aim of this course is to help you understand how to organize data at the lowest level in memory and consider the efficiency implications of different layouts.
 We will generally use raw pointers and manually handle memory allocation and deallocation.
 Note that this is not best practice in real-world coding; in those contexts, you should use smart pointers and RAII to manage memory, helping to avoid bugs and prevent leaks.